-- (3) MET E 3070, ECE 3530, or CS 3130 may also stand as replacement courses for BIOEN 3070.
-The Math 3070 will not be considered a substitute. - (4) All students must take BIOEN 4200 at least once before they begin the Writing & Communication series (BIOEN 4201/2).
-Students may also repeat BIOEN 4200 up to once and apply that credit to the required BME electives.
-Students who perform a research internship outside of the University of Utah or with a faculty mentor who is not a member of the Department of Bioengineering must seek prior approval for BIOEN 4200 and, upon completion, a grade from the Major Advisor.
+- BIOL 2020.
+Students may also take BIOL 1210 to meet the BIOL 2020 prerequisite, but it is neither required nor recommended for BME majors. - (3) MET E 3070, ECE 3530, or CS 3130 may also stand as replacement courses for BIOEN 3070.
+The Math 3070 will not be considered a substitute. - (4) All students must take BIOEN 4990 before they begin the Writing & Communication series (BIOEN 4991/2).
+In addition, students may also take BIOEN 4995 once and apply that credit to the required BME electives.
+Students who perform a research internship outside of the University of Utah or with a faculty mentor who is not a member of the Department of Bioengineering must seek prior approval for BIOEN 4995 and, upon completion, a grade from the Major Advisor.